rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 These are some of the strongest “what is this page about?” signals.

 - **Title tag**: include the service + your city/state (or a very specific niche topic) when it makes sense.
-  - If you leave the location out, you’re usually competing nationally.
+  - If you leave the location out, you’re competing nationally.
   - Adding the city/county/state helps Google (and customers) connect the page to your local area.
   - Going over ~60 characters is fine.
-That number is about what often *fits on screen*, not a rule.
+That number is about what *fits on screen*, not a rule.
-  - The title tag and meta description are what people usually see in search results, so write them for humans.
+  - The title tag and meta description are what people see in search results, so write them for humans.
 - **H1**: should match the main promise of the page.
 - **H2/H3 headings**: organize the page into scannable sections.
 - **URL slug**: short and readable (avoid stuffing).

 ### 3) Write like a real person

-The best-performing local pages usually do three things:
+The best-performing local pages do three things:

 - Answer common questions quickly.
-- Show real proof (photos, reviews, examples, process).
+- Show real proof (photos, examples, process).
 - Make it easy to contact you.

 **Avoid thin content (and consolidate when pages overlap)**

-One strong, helpful page usually beats several thin pages that are basically saying the same thing.
+One strong, helpful page beats several thin pages that are basically saying the same thing.

 If multiple pages (or old blog posts) cover the same topic, combine them into one deeper page: